zendframework/zend-stratigility/docs/book/api.md

 `Zend\Stratigility\Delegate\CallableDelegateDecorator`.

-This class can be used to wrap a callable `$next` instance for use in passing to an http-interop/http-middleware middleware interface `process()` method as a delegate; the primary use case is adapting functor middleware to work as http-interop middleware.
+This class can be used to wrap a callable `$next` instance for use in passing to an http-interop/http-middleware middleware interface `process()/handle()` method as a delegate; the primary use case is adapting functor middleware to work as http-interop middleware.

 As an example: